HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/limitations/index.md

 ## Supported languages

--   The Content reporting UI is in English and it is not yet translated to other languages.
+-   The Content Reporting UI is in English and it is not yet translated to other languages.

 ## User interface